USArmyResearchLab/ARL_Battlespace/README.md

 10) Player 2 enters actions into the terminal

-11) Game ends when both enemy flags are captured, or all enemy ground units are destroyed.
+11) AIs plan their actions.
+All Player and AI actions are executed simultaneously and first round ends.
+Play continues.
+Game ends when both enemy flags are captured, or all enemy ground units are destroyed.

 CITATIONS: